MKVarun/FIREMAN/README.md

 # Fireman game
-We developed a small game called fireman similiar to the popular pacman game using C language.
+We developed a small game called fireman similiar to the popular Pacman game using C language.

 ## Usage directions
 Run as follows:\